canonical/kafka-k8s-operator/README.md

 ## Security

-For an overview of security features of the Charmed Apache Kafka K8s Operator, see the [Security page](https://canonical.com/data/docs/kafka/k8s/e-security) in the Explanation section of the documentation.
+For an overview of security features of the Charmed Apache Kafka K8s, see the [Security page](https://canonical.com/data/docs/kafka/k8s/e-security) in the Explanation section of the documentation.

-Security issues in the Charmed Apache Kafka K8s Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Security issues in the Charmed Apache Kafka K8s can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

 ## Contributing